Freedman: United States

-Emancipation
+Throughout US history, the topics of slavery were highly controversial and spark problems, solutions and opportunities.
+The end of the Civil War brought millions of new freedmen, for whom the 13th, 14th, and 15th amendments were created.

-The Emancipation Proclamation of 1863 declared all enslaved persons in the Confederacy—states in rebellion and not under the control of the Union—to be permanently free.
-It did not end slavery in the five border states that had stayed in the Union.
-Slavery elsewhere was abolished by state action, or with the ratification of the Thirteenth Amendment to the United States Constitution in December of 1865.
-The Civil Rights Act of 1866, passed over the veto of President Andrew Johnson, gave the formerly enslaved full citizenship (except for voting) in the United States.
-The Fourteenth Amendment was passed to make clear that Congress had the legal authority to do so.
-The Fifteenth Amendment gave voting rights to all adult males; only adult males had the franchise among whites.
-The 13th, 14th, and 15th Amendments are known as the "civil rights amendments", the "post-Civil War amendments", and the "Reconstruction Amendments".
+The Emancipation Proclamation of 1863 declared all enslaved peoples in the Confederacy—states in rebellion and not under the control of the Union—to be permanently free.
+It did not end slavery in the four border states that had stayed in the Union.
+African slavery elsewhere was abolished by state action or with the ratification of the 13th Amendment to the U.S. Constitution in December 1865.
+The Civil Rights Act of 1866, passed over the veto of U.S. President Andrew Johnson, gave the formerly enslaved peoples full citizenship in the United States, though this did not guarantee them voting rights.
+The 14th Amendment made "All persons born or naturalized in the United States" citizens of the United States.
+The 15th Amendment gave voting rights to all adult males; only adult males had the franchise among White Americans.
+The 13th, 14th, and 15th Amendments are known as the "Civil War Amendments" or the "Reconstruction Amendments".

-To help freedmen transition from slavery to freedom, including a free labor market, President Abraham Lincoln created the Freedmen's Bureau, which assigned agents throughout the former Confederate states.
+To help freedmen transition from slavery to freedom, including a free labor market, U.S. President Abraham Lincoln created the Freedmen's Bureau, which assigned agents throughout the former Confederate states.
 The Bureau also founded schools to educate freedmen, both adults and children; helped freedmen negotiate labor contracts; and tried to minimize violence against freedmen.
 The era of Reconstruction was an attempt to establish new governments in the former Confederacy and to bring freedmen into society as voting citizens.
 Northern church bodies, such as the American Missionary Association and the Free Will Baptists, sent teachers to the South to assist in educating freedmen and their children, and eventually established several colleges for higher education.
 U.S. Army occupation soldiers were stationed throughout the South via military districts enacted by the Reconstruction Acts; they protected freedmen in voting polls and public facilities from violence and intimidation by white Southerners, which were common throughout the region.

-Native American Freedmen
+Native American freedmen

-The Cherokee, Choctaw and Creek Nations were among those Native American tribes that held enslaved blacks before and during the American Civil War.
+The Cherokee Nation, Choctaw Nation, Chickasaw Nation, Seminole Nation of Oklahoma, and Creek Nation were among those Native American tribes that held enslaved Africans before and during the American Civil War.
 They supported the Confederacy during the war, supplying some warriors in the West, as they were promised their own state if the Confederacy won.
-After the end of the war, the U.S. required these tribes to make new peace treaties, and to emancipate their slaves.
+After the end of the war, the U.S. required these tribes to make new peace treaties, and to emancipate their African slaves.
 They were required to offer full citizenship in their tribes to those freedmen who wanted to stay with the tribes.
 Numerous families had intermarried by that time or had other personal ties.
 If freedmen left the tribes, they would become U.S. citizens.